Fcmam5/state-of-dz-swe-2024/website/docs/insights/cybersecurity.md

 Our participants acquire skills in cybersecurity in English (100% of the participants), in French (50%), in Arabic and in Algerian dialect (Darija).

 We had one senior security engineer who only received a formal education (Master's degree in an IT-related field), that individual is paid the lowest salary (less than **100 000 DZD** per month) compared to other seniors.

+According to [our experts](/docs/appendix/raw-interviews#a-cybersecurity-engineer-who-worked-for-an-cybersecurity-company-in-algeria), formal education provides basics of computer science (such as algorithms, operating systems, networking...).

+Schools and universities create an environment where students can learn from each other by organizing workshops, CTF competitions, etc.

+There are a few companies who have continuous education programs, these companies host workshops and seminars for their engineers, and sometimes they sponsor them to pass different certificates.

 ### Work models and challenges